Cybertrechgammingpower876654321/DCGSAL_Galnix_planet_pack_sfs/README.md

 ## 🪐 What's Inside

-- 🌍 **Kerbin** – The central home planet of GALNix.
+- 🌍 **Earth** – The central home planet of GALNix.
 A reimagined version with custom orbit and visuals.
 - 🌌 **GALNix Galaxy** – A fresh custom system built from the ground up for modded SFS.

 Coming soon:
-- 🌕 Moons of Kerbin
+- planets of ???? system
 - 🪐 More planets and stars to expand GALNix

 ---